-A. Permits

-Permits and Inspection Required

-- a) Prior to undertaking any work in a public right-of-way, the Contractor must obtain all required permits in accordance with Section VIII (Permits) of this Article and all work shall be inspected in accordance with Section XV (Inspections, Daily Reports, and Materials Delivery Tickets) of this Article. - b) The PSAA may grant permission to make an emergency street cut or excavation before a permit is issued, if public safety requires immediate action.
+- A. Permits - 1.
+Permits and Inspection Required - a) Prior to undertaking any work in a public right-of-way, the Contractor must obtain all required permits in accordance with Section VIII (Permits) of this Article and all work shall be inspected in accordance with Section XV (Inspections, Daily Reports, and Materials Delivery Tickets) of this Article. - b) The PSAA may grant permission to make an emergency street cut or excavation before a permit is issued, if public safety requires immediate action.

-B. Responsibility for Utility Location

-a) It shall be the Contractor's sole responsibility to locate or have located all existing utilities prior to commencement of construction activities.
-This shall be performed in accordance with Public Act 174 of 2013, Miss Dig Underground Facility Damage Prevention And Safety Act, MCL 460.721 - MCL 460.733 as amended.

-C. Excavation and Trenching
+- B. Responsibility for Utility Location - 1.
+Contractor Responsibility - a) It shall be the Contractor's sole responsibility to locate or have located all existing utilities prior to commencement of construction activities.
+This shall be performed in accordance with Public Act 174 of 2013, Miss Dig Underground Facility Damage Prevention And Safety Act, MCL 460.721 - MCL 460.733 as amended. - C. Excavation and Trenching - 1.
+Contractor Responsibility - a) Refer to Section VIII (Permits) B.2.g) of this Article. - 2.

-Contractor Responsibility

-- a) Refer to Section VIII.B.2.g) of this Article. - 2.
 Excavation and Trenching Limitations and Traffic Maintenance - a) At no time shall more than 200 feet of trench be opened and incompletely backfilled during working hours. - b) At the end of each work day, no more than 10 feet of trench may be left open.
 All remaining trenches and excavations shall have their entire perimeter properly protected with PSAA-approved fencing materials.
-All protective measures shall be effective. - c) The remainder of the area of trenching operation shall be available for safe vehicular and pedestrian traffic at all times.

-D. Protection of Existing Signage
+All protective measures shall be effective. - c) The remainder of the area of trenching operation shall be available for safe vehicular and pedestrian traffic at all times. - D. Existing Signage - 1.
+Temporary Signage - a) Prior to construction, the Contractor shall, as part of the Traffic Control Permit application, detail the temporary covering of conflicting traffic and/or parking signs for review and approval. - 2.
+Damage to Signs - a) Existing City-owned signs damaged by the Contractor during the course of construction will be repaired by the City at the Contractor's expense.